pgbackrest/pgbackrest/README.md

 * Better logging before pg_start_backup() to make it clear when the backup is waiting on a checkpoint.
 Suggested by Michael Renner.

+* Various command behavior and help fixes.
+Reported by Michael Renner.

 * Replaced JSON module with JSON::PP which ships with core Perl.

 ### v0.65: Improved resume and restore logging, compact restores